alish151/calmstep-learning-journey/README.md

 # Calm Step

-Calm Step is an educational web application designed to help users improve their learning, plan tasks, and access useful study materials across different school subjects.
+Calm Step is an educational web application designed to help children with autism improve their learning, plan tasks, and access useful study materials across different school subjects.

 ## Project Overview
 The project allows users to:
 - Browse educational materials online
-- Generate and solve problems in subjects like Mathematics, Physics, Chemistry, and more
+- Generate and solve problems in sections like Mathematics, Logic, Reading, and more
 - Track progress and completed tasks
 - Use a clean and modern interface for easier learning